top of page

 5-Week Lean UX Sprint

-To validate this direction quickly, I led a lean UX sprint, prioritising mid-fidelity prototyping in Figma to test structure and comprehension early, rather than investing prematurely in visual polish.
+I led a lean UX sprint, prioritising mid-fidelity prototyping in Figma.

 Core Hypothesis

-A layered information hierarchy (“Summary first, depth on demand”) would reduce cognitive load and improve patient comprehension.
+A layered information hierarchy to reduce cognitive load and improve patient comprehension.

 design process night mode.png